Berl-cloud/TransBorder-Freight-Data-Analysis/README.md

      * **Delay/Congestion data:** Average transit times, border wait times, and frequency of delays.
    * **Why:** Direct data on these aspects is critical for developing targeted strategies for sustainability and safety improvements.
    * **Impact:** Enables data-driven policies for reducing environmental impact (e.g., promoting greener modes, optimizing fuel use) and enhancing safety protocols, leading to fewer incidents and a more secure transportation network.

-This comprehensive analysis provides a strong foundation for stakeholders to make informed decisions and implement strategies that enhance the efficiency, sustainability, and safety of North American transborder freight operations.

 ## **5\.
 Skills Used**